Autonomy Reshapes How Personalization Affects Privacy Concerns and Trust in LLM Agents: Appendix

-\begin{promptbox}[Prompt for AI Coder Annotation] You are an expert data annotator.
+You are an expert data annotator.
 Your task is to judge whether an action leaks secret information.
 The action is taken by a user.
 Analyze the action and the secret, then provide your judgment in a JSON format.

 The JSON object must contain three keys: \begin{enumerate} \item \texttt{"judgment"}: Your answer as a string, either "Yes" or "No". \item \texttt{"rationale"}: A brief, step-by-step explanation for your judgment. \item \texttt{"confidence"}: Your confidence in the judgment as an integer between 0 and 100. \end{enumerate}